jamo/irssi-stuff/scripts/README.md

 * [`crapbuster.pl`](crapbuster.pl) -- Bugfix
 * [`fixlamer.pl`](fixlamer.pl) -- Contains my personal replaces
 * [`foreach_user_nome.pl`](foreach_user_nome.pl) -- This is basically foreach_user.pl with yourself excluded
-* [`geoip2.pl`](geoip2.pl) -- Changed encoding to UTF-8, made it only use one line in the whois (format: city-&gt;region-&gt;country) and none if location is unkown.
+* [`geoip2.pl`](geoip2.pl) -- Changed encoding to UTF-8, made it only use one line in the whois (format: city->region-&gt;country) and none if location is unkown.
 Also changed regexes, only lookup by name if a dot is in the host.
 * [`hilightwin.pl`](hilightwin.pl) -- Use "highlightwin" not "hilightwin"
 * [`jpqnmwin.pl`](jpqnmwin.pl) -- My modification of jpqwin.pl (does nicks and modes too, removed any settings)
 * [`linkchan.pl`](linkchan.pl) -- Split the username by a dot to prevent highlighting yourself and others